MCCTeam/MCCTeam.github.io/docs/guide/configuration.md

 The configuration file uses the INI format, all of the options are key-value pairs separated into sections.

-Sections are defined in-between the square brackets (Example: `[This is a section]`), each occurence of this marks a beginning of a new section.
+Sections are defined in-between the square brackets (Example: `[This is a section]`), each occurance of this marks a beginning of a new section.

 The settings/options are defined as key-value pairs, where the name of the setting and the value are separated by the equals sign `=` (Example: `some-setting=some value`).